Luis Robert Player Props: White Sox vs. Tigers

 Luis Robert At The Plate

-- Robert leads Chicago in total hits (50) this season while batting .263 with 26 extra-base hits.
+- Robert leads Chicago in slugging percentage (.519) and total hits (54) this season.

-- Among the qualified batters in MLB, he ranks 74th in batting average, 109th in on-base percentage, and 12th in slugging.
+- Among the qualifying hitters in MLB action, he ranks 78th in batting average, 121st in on-base percentage, and 20th in slugging.

-- Robert has driven home a run in 17 games this season (33.3%), including more than one RBI in 15.7% of his games and producing three or more of his team's runs on two occasions..
+- Robert has had at least one RBI in 32.7% of his games this year (18 of 55), with more than one RBI eight times (14.5%).
+He has also accounted for three or more of his team's runs in two contests.

-- In 47.1% of his games this year, he has scored at least once.
-And he's had nine games with multiple runs (17.6%).
+- He has scored in 26 games this season, with multiple runs nine times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.